python-freshdesk/python-freshdesk/README.md

 The easiest way to install is from [PyPi](https://pypi.python.org/pypi/python-freshdesk) inside a virtualenv:

-1. Create the virtualenv (Python 2.7 and 3.6+ supported) and activate it:
+1. Create the virtualenv (Python 3.6+ supported) and activate it:

    ```
    $ virtualenv cool_app